Two days back my wife called me when I was in office. I said, “Rekha, I am in a meeting. Can I call you back?”

 The chats continue for around ten days and in these ten days Prashant Saxena starts feeling that he has known the girl for ages.
 And when in this comfort zone he commits the blunder.

-After fifteen days, the Detective agency sends its report to the girl’s parents.
-This is how the report looks.
+After fifteen days, the agency sends its report to the girl’s parents.

 Same day Prashant Saxena’s parents get a call from the girl’s parents that they aren’t interested in pursuing the relationship.
 Prashant is informed the moment he is back from office.